channingjou/thearqive-backend/README.md

     exit

-10. Populate DB with pre-made stories (this is a potential fix for FE crashing, also possibly need to populate other tables in DB)
+10. Populate DB with pre-made stories (this is a potential fix for FE crashing, also possibly need to populate other tables in DB like users.user)

     GlobaltraQs/GlobalTraqs